smd-ka/smd-ka/backend/README.md

 The backend uses the following environment variables:

 - `AUTHENTIK_BEARER_TOKEN`: The bearer token for authenticating with Authentik.
 This is required for the backend to communicate with Authentik services.
+- `SMD_PRAYER_BOX_TARGET`: The mail address which should receive the praying requests submitted in the internal area.

 ## E-Mail Templates